Synapse S3 storage provider service

 Moving media files off of the server’s local filesystem and into an external storage (the S3 storage system) allows you to free up disk space on the Matrix server and effectively gives you infinite storage (for a relatively-cheap price).

-You can create Amazon S3 or another S3-compatible object store like Backblaze B2 , Wasabi , Digital Ocean Spaces , etc.
+You can create Amazon S3 or another S3-compatible object storage like Backblaze B2, Storj, Wasabi, Digital Ocean Spaces, etc.

-Amazon S3 and Backblaze S3 are pay-as-you with no minimum charges for storing too little data.
+Amazon S3, Backblaze B2, and Storj are pay-as-you with no minimum charges for storing too little data.

-Important aspects of choosing the right provider are:
+Here are some of the important aspects of choosing the right provider:

-• a provider by a company you like and trust (or dislike less than the others)
+- if a provider is a company you like and trust (or dislike less than the others)

-• a provider which has a data region close to your Matrix server (if it’s farther away, high latency may cause slowdowns)
+- if a provider has a data region close to your Matrix server (if it’s farther away, high latency may cause slowdowns)

-• a provider with free or cheap egress (if you need to get the data out often, for some reason) - likely not too important for the common use-case
+- if a provider has free or cheap egress fee (in case you need to get the data out often, for some reason) — likely not too important for the common use-case

 How you do this varies from provider to provider, with Amazon S3 being the most complicated due to its vast number of services and complicated security policies.